Cecilia-Coutinho/movie-system-API-csharp/README.md

 <h2>🌍 Overview</h2>

 <p align = center>
-The goal of this project was to build a REST API that allows users to manage data related to movies, genres, people, and ratings.
-The API was built using ASP.NET Core and Entity Framework, and it provides endpoints for retrieving and adding data.
+This project was developed as a requirement for Chas Academy, and as such, it followed the specified requirements and deadline.
+The primary objective of the project was to build a REST API that enables users to manage data related to movies, genres, people, and ratings.
+To achieve this, it was utilized ASP.NET Core and Entity Framework to develop an API that provides various endpoints for retrieving and adding data.
 </p>

 <h2>📋 MVP</h2>